 The workshop will examine what it truly means to act ethically in practice, including how personal values, unconscious bias and competing pressures can influence decision-making.
 Through discussion of common ethical dilemmas and real-world case studies, we will unpack key issues such as conflicts of interest, confidentiality, and the importance of transparency and trust in client relationships.

-Designed to be both reflective and practical, this workshop provides strategies to turn ethical awareness into ethical action, helping advisers elevate professional standards and confidently manage challenging client situations.
+Designed to be both reflective and practical, this 2 hour accredited workshop provides strategies to turn ethical awareness into ethical action, helping advisers elevate professional standards and confidently manage challenging client situations.

 AFTERNOON TEA